HenryZhang-ZHY/beetle/editors/vscode/README.md

-# Beetle VS Code Extension
+# beetle VS Code Extension

-The Beetle VS Code extension brings lightning-fast source code search capabilities directly to your editor.
-Built on top of the powerful Beetle search engine, this extension allows you to create indexes of your codebases and perform blazing-fast searches without leaving VS Code.
+The beetle VS Code extension brings lightning-fast source code search capabilities directly to your editor.
+Built on top of the powerful beetle search engine, this extension allows you to create indexes of your codebases and perform blazing-fast searches without leaving VS Code.

 ## Features